 What is spondylolisthesis

 Most commonly a condition of the lower spine, spondylolisthesis is form a spinal instability and degeneration.
 It happens when a fracture in the spine caused one vertebra to slide forward, or more rarely backward (then called retrolisthesis).
 It can occur in young people as well as older ones.
-Spondylolisthesis can be more or less severe, depending on the degree of slippage, and hence does not always cause symptoms.
+Spondylolisthesis can be more or less severe, depending on the degree of slippage, and hence doesn’t always cause symptoms.

 Spondylolisthesis can be preceded by spondylolysis, when a small spinal bone (pars interarticularis, connecting the facet joints) breaks and makes the spine unstable.